 ABC Company recognized that its traditional safety management process had reached maturity as safety performance began to plateau.
-In order to drive continuous improvement in safety performance, the risk management department at ABC Company sought to integrate safety management processes with the organization's continuous improvement processes, LEAN and Six Sigma.
+In order to drive continuous improvement in safety performance, the risk management department at ABC Company sought to integrate safety management processes with the organization's continuous improvement processes - LEAN and Six Sigma.
 It was necessary to take this integrated approach as the risk management department was competing for the same resources that were being used in Six Sigma and LEAN process improvement projects while working to implement a strategic initiative to deploy a standardized process for conducting risk assessments.

-The risk manager at ABC Company was trained in Six Sigma and LEAN, and realized the risk assessment process aligned very well with the Six Sigma DMAIC problem-solving methodology used by many businesses.
-DMAIC is an acronym for the five phases of process improvement utilized in Six Sigma: Define, Measure, Analyze, Improve and Control.
-In order to demonstrate the value proposition for implementing risk assessment methodology at ABC Company, the risk manager developed a graphic (Figure 5) showing the alignment of risk assessment with the Six Sigma DMAIC methodology.
-This graphic was integrated into safety training presentations to educate the organization in the principles of risk assessment and risk management methodologies.
+The risk manager at ABC Company was trained in Six Sigma and LEAN, and realized the risk assessment process aligns very well with the Six Sigma DMAIC problem solving methodology used by many businesses.
+DMAIC is an acronym for the five phases of process improvement utilized in Six Sigma - Define, Measure, Analyze, Improve and Control.
+In order to demonstrate the value proposition for implementing risk assessment methodology at ABC Company, the risk manager developed a graphic (Exhibit 5) showing the alignment of risk assessment with the Six Sigma DMAIC methodology.
+This graphic was integrated into safety training presentations to educate the organization in the principals of risk assessment and risk management methodologies.

-Figure 5.
+Exhibit 5.
 DMAIC Risk Management Model

 The acceptance and use of risk assessment methodology at ABC Company increased as a result of the integration of risk assessment with existing process improvement methodology utilized by the business.
-Development of the DMAIC Risk Management Model enabled safety processes to be measured more effectively, and it enabled the risk manager to explain the safety performance drivers in a language the business understood.
+Development of the DMAIC Risk Management Model enabled safety processes to be measured more effectively by proactively measuring risk exposures in existing work systems instead of measuring the frequency and severity of incidents.
+ABC Company utilizes a risk assessment process which provides a qualitative measurement of the frequency and severity of risk exposures and the probability of occurrence.
+The DMAIC process enabled the ABC Company Risk Manager to measure safety process drivers in a language the business understood.

-Identifying and Assessing Risk
+Indentifying and Assessing Risk